marcdemers/py_vollib_vectorized/docs/quick_start.rst

     Name: IV, dtype: float64

-Here, the put contract, with the underlying price of 10 and the strike at 100, was found to be below intrinsic price. py_vollib_vectorized returns contracts with below intrinsic or above maximum price as NaNs.
+Here, the put contract is below the intrinsic price.
+Contracts below intrinsic or above maximum price are returned as NaNs.